iamsuz/fcm-with-react-and-node/client/README.md

 ## Project Setup

-### 1. Clone the repository:
+### 1. Clone the repository

 ```bash
 git clone https://github.com/iamsuz/fcm-with-react-and-node.git
 cd client
 ```

-### 2. Install dependencies:
+### 2. Install dependencies

 ```bash
 npm install
 ```

-### 3. Initialize Firebase:
+### 3. Initialize Firebase

 - Go to Firebase Console.
 - Create a new Firebase project (or use an existing one).
 - Enable Firebase Cloud Messaging and obtain your VAPID Key from the Cloud Messaging settings.

-### 4. Update Firebase Configuration:
+### 4. Update Firebase Configuration

-- In your firebase.js file, replace the placeholders for the Firebase configuration with the values from your Firebase project.
+- In your `src/firebase.js` file, replace the placeholders for the Firebase configuration with the values from your Firebase project.

 ```Javascript
 const firebaseConfig = {